centreon/centreon-stream-connector-scripts/modules/docs/sc_common.md

 The **create_sleep_counter_table** method creates a table to handle sleep counters.
 Useful when you want to log something less often after a few times.

 This table will contain a min, a max, a value and a step number that will be used to increment the value.
-The table is also shipped with three methods
+The table is also shipped with three methods.

 | method name      | purpose                                                                                                                          | params | returns                                                   |
 | ---------------- | -------------------------------------------------------------------------------------------------------------------------------- | ------ | --------------------------------------------------------- |